Last updated: November 22, 2025

 3.3.
 Trade Duration

 Forex trades have no predetermined time limit.
-A position can be held for seconds, hours, days, or even months, depending on your strategy.
+A position can be held for seconds, hours, days, or even months, depending on strategy.
 Every binary option has a fixed maturity time, which can be extremely short (e.g., 30 seconds or 1 minute).
-This means your speculation must be correct within that exact, and often very brief, timeframe.
+This means the speculation must be correct within that exact, and often very brief, timeframe.

 3.4.
 Regulation and Reputation